montoyamoraga/drum-machine-patterns/README.md

 # drum-machine-patterns
-Based on the book 200 Drum machine patterns by René-Pierre Bardet

 ## About

 This is a project by [Aarón Montoya-Moraga](http://montoyamoraga.io/).

-Inspired by the book 200 Drum Machine Patterns by René-Pierre Bardet, which is a collection of 200 contemporary rhythm patterns to program into your drum machine.
+This project is inspired by the book *200 Drum Machine Patterns* by René-Pierre Bardet, a collection of 200 contemporary rhythm patterns to program into your drum machine.

-This is a library of MIDI files
+This project is a digital MIDI transcription of the original book.

-## Notation
+## Original notation

 The original book uses the following abbreviations: